cucumber/docs/content/cucumber/browser-automation.md

    @When("^I search for \"(.*)\"$")
      public void search_for(String query) {
         WebElement element = browser.findElelment(By.name("q"));
-        \\Enter Something to search for
+        //Enter Something to search for
         element.sendKeys(query);
-        \\Now submit the form.
+        //Now submit the form.
 WebDriver will find the form for us from the element element.submit();
    }

    @Then("^ the page title should start with \"(.*)\"$") public void checkTitle() {
-       \\Google's search is rendered dynamically with JavaScript.
+       //Google's search is rendered dynamically with JavaScript.
-       \\Wait for the page to load timeout after ten seconds new WebDriverWait(driver,'10')).untill(new ExpectedCondition&lt;Boolean&gt; {
+       //Wait for the page to load timeout after ten seconds new WebDriverWait(driver,'10')).untill(new ExpectedCondition<Boolean> {
        public Boolean apply(WebDriver d) {
        return d.getTitle().toLowerCase.startsWith("cheese");
-       \\Should see: "cheese! -Google Search"
+       //Should see: "cheese! -Google Search"
     }

     @After()